fleetdm/fleet/handbook/demand/README.md

 - If urgent, or if you need help submitting your request, mention a [team member](#team) in the [#g-demand](https://fleetdm.slack.com/archives/C01ALP02RB5) Slack channel:
   - For all urgent events, videos, or social media questions, mention the Field Marketer.
   - For all urgent questions related to articles or the Fleet community, mention the Community Advocate.

-## Programs
-Fleet's community programs are rooted in several areas; created to nurture communication between all current and future Fleet users through events, community support, [social media](#social-media), conversation-starting, [ads](#ads), video, and articles.

-### Social media
-Fleet's largest asset is our user community, the people actually using Fleet.
-Public conversations on social media create valuable opportunities for contributors to answer technical questions and collect feedback.

-Fleet [does not self-promote](https://www.audible.com/pd/The-Impact-Equation-Audiobook/B00AR1VFBU).
-(Great brands are [magnanimous](https://en.wikipedia.org/wiki/Magnanimity).)
-In fact, conversations are already happening in our social spaces that open up opportunities for Fleet to [engage with the community](https://fleetdm.com/handbook/demand#engage-with-the-community).

-Here are some topics for social media posts:
-- Fleet the product
-- Internal progress
-- Highlighting community contributions
-- Highlighting Fleet and osquery accomplishments
-- Industry news about osquery
-- Industry news about device management
-- Upcoming events, interviews, and podcasts

-### Ads
-Fleet uses advertising to spread awareness through a broader audience and foster greater engagement within user communities.
-The more people actively using Fleet, or contributing, the better Fleet will be.

-### Events
-It's important for Fleet to engage at events.
-This provides an opportunity to directly engage with potential users and contributors, build relationships, gather feedback, and create a stronger sense of community and trust.

-### Video
-Fleet's utilization of YouTube is an essential component of our commitment to nurturing a strong and informed user community.
-These videos facilitate community engagement, provide educational resources, and help share essential information about Fleet and the people using it.

 ## Responsibilities